 - Trouble swallowing

-If you’ve suffered from the symptoms of lactose intolerance in the past and have trouble digesting milk-derivative products, I encourage you to try raw milk, goat’s milk and organic A2 milk.
+If you’ve suffered from the symptoms of lactose intolerance in the past and have trouble digesting milk-derivative products, try raw milk, goat’s milk and organic A2 milk.
 In order to avoid casein protein side effects, one option is to find casein protein made from goat milk, since goat milk naturally contains only A2 casein.

 What is casein?
 Casein protein is derived from milk and is a naturally abundant source of branched-chain amino acids.